bcarr092/pyCovertAudio/README.md

 This should list all the input (i.e., recording) and output (i.e., playback) devices on your system.

-While it is unconventional to have to set *PYTHONPATH* before executing a python script this step is required because the build process for pyCovertAudio is designed around cmake's cross-compiling feature.
+While it is unconventional to have to set *PYTHONPATH* before executing a python script, this step is required because the build process for pyCovertAudio is designed around cmake's cross-compiling feature.
 When pyCovertAudio is built and `make install` is run, the platform-specific libraries are installed to:

 ```
 ..\bin\lib\<platform>\<target>\<arch>
 ```

-The platform-independent Python scripts are installed to `..\bin`.
-To deploy pyCovertAudio to a specific system both the contents of `..\bin` and the platform-dependent `lib` directory, therefore, need to be copied.
+While the platform-independent Python scripts are installed to `..\lib`.
+To deploy pyCovertAudio to a specific system the contents of the platform-independent `..\lib` directory, the contents of the platform-dependent `..\lib\<platform>\<target>\<arch>` directory, and the pyCovertAudio script, therefore, need to be copied to the destination directory.
+By copying this content to a single directory pyCovertAudio can be run without having to set the *PYTHONPATH* variable.

 ## Cross-Compiling